mainmatter/playbook/project-flow/full-service/README.md

 ### Visual Identity

-When working on the first increment of a project, there will be no visual foundation that can be built on in the execution stage yet.
+When working on the first increment of an application, there will be no visual foundation that can be built on in the execution stage yet.
 In order to develop that, we create wireframes for one of the user stories to develop a mutual understanding among all project stakeholders for the visual identity of the application.
-For subsequent increments of a project this stage will not be necessary and we'll go straight to the execution stage building on the [visual design system](../../workflow/design/#design-systems) established during previous increments.
+For subsequent increments, this stage will not be necessary and we'll go straight to the execution stage building on the [visual design system](../../workflow/design/#design-systems) established during previous increments.